SmorgDotexe/ubiquitous-pancake_PA1473_PY/README.md

 - [x] This is a user story that is complete

 - [ ] Have a truck pickup an item (pallet).
 8 User story points
 - [ ] Have a truck follow a predetermined path.
-2 Useer story points
+2 User story points
 - [ ] Have a truck follow a specified path from multiple options.
 13 USP
 - [ ] Have a truck pick up an item from an elevated surface.
 8 USP
 - [ ] Have a truck recognize that the picking-up of an item failed.
 2 USP
 - [ ] Have a truck recognize a misplaced item.
 13 USP
 - [ ] Have trucks avoid collisions of trucks.
 3 USP
 - [ ] Specify what color of object that the truck shall collect.
+8 USP
 - [ ] Abort the collection of a item.
+8 USP
 - [ ] Change the color specification of a pickup-item without aborting the operation.
+20 USP
 - [ ] Be notified if a truck have left the specified area.
+2 USP
 - [ ] Be informed by what operation a truck is performing.
+2 USP
 - [ ] Exit the specified area in a safe manner.
+5 USP
 - [ ] Return to the specified area in a safe manner.
+3 USP